gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise3/README.md

 <img width="75%" height="75%" src="https://user-images.githubusercontent.com/120980/220796992-7799b7bf-97fd-4bd6-a798-eb63ca7374e1.png">
 </p>

-* Update the contents of the [build.gradle.kts](solution/math/calc/build.gradle.kts) to include `exp4j` dependency, java toolchain and test coverage configuration
+* Update the contents of the build.gradle.kts file as follows:
+  * Copy the contents of the [:math:game build.gradle.kts file](solution/math/game/build.gradle.kts)
+  * Add a dependency for `exp4j` dependency

+The file should now look like:

 ```kotlin
 plugins {